The Essential Guide for Retiring in Portugal

 Outdoor options: Soak in the sun!

-The country's diverse landscapes are ideal for outdoor enthusiasts.
 Whether it's climbing in the mountains, golfing on world-class courses, surfing or sailing along the coast, there are plenty of activities to enjoy.

 The temperate climate allows you to be active all year, specially in the Algarve.

-Social life and local events for retired people.
+Social life and local events for retired people

 From local markets and fairs to major music festivals, there's always something going on in Portugal.